kloopdogg/AzCertNotes/az900/MonitoringManagement.md

 # Monitoring and Management

-## Tags
-- Provides metadata for your Azure resources.
-- Logically organizes resources into a taxonomy.
-- Consists of a name-value pair.
-- Very useful for rolling up billing information.

 ## Microsoft Purview
 Microsoft Purview is a family of data governance, risk, and compliance solutions that helps you get a single, unified view into your data- Microsoft Purview brings insights about your on-premises, multi-cloud, and software-as-a-service data together.
 - Automated data discovery